ShamaTorgal/M2-EmbSys/Project/1_Requirements/README.md

 ## Applications
 * Used in Agriculture.
-* Landscape irrigation
+* Landscape irrigation.
+* Household Gardening.
+* Research and Forecasting.
-* Simple sensors for gardeners
+* Irrigation for Sporting Fields.

 ## 4 W's and 1 H
 #### Who